CSCfi/csc-user-guide/docs/apps/velvet.md

 velvetg_maxk50 assembly_folder -ins_length 400
 ```

 In the batch job file above, the job reserves 4 computing cores (--cpus-per-task=4) and 64 GB of memory for four days (-t 4-00:00:00).
 Velvet can utilize threads based parallel computing.
-After a set up command `module load biokit` the number of cores to be used in the Velvet run is defined with environment variables: `OMP_NUM_THREADS` and `OMP_THREAD_LIMIT`.
-In this script these variables are set by using the the environment variable `SLURM_CPUS_PER_TASK`, that contains the value defined with the --cpus-per-task,( which in this example has value: 4).
+After a set up command `module load biokit` the number of cores to be used in the Velvet run is defined with the environment variables: `OMP_NUM_THREADS` and `OMP_THREAD_LIMIT`.
+In this script these variables are set by using the the environment variable `SLURM_CPUS_PER_TASK`, that contains the value defined with the --cpus-per-task,(which, in this example, has the value: 4).

-The batch job can be launched with command
+The batch job can be launched with the command

 ```text
 sbatch script_file_name
 ```

-More information about runnig batch jobs can be found from the [batch job section of the Puhti user guide](../computing/running/getting-started.md).
+More information about running batch jobs can be found from the [batch job section of the Puhti user guide](../computing/running/getting-started.md).